 Rain gutters, roof vents, wood shingles, and stacks of roofing shingles are all considered to be small animal habitats.
 If there is a small animal present on your roof, it is best to remove them now before they multiply or damage the roof or gutters.

-Small animals can cause the same roof damage as hailstones and other heavy materials that can land on your roof.
-Plus, they can multiply and grow the potential damage to your roof.
-If you have a family of small animals on your roof or attic, you can expect them to cause damages that can lead to leaks and eventual stormwater damage.
+Small animals can cause the same roof damages as hailstones and other heavy materials that can land on your roof.
+Plus, they can multiply and grow the potential damages on your roof.
+If you have a family of small animals on your roof or attic, you can expect them to cause damages that can lead to leaks and eventual stormwater damages.

 Paramount Roofing and Consulting specializes in providing homeowners a roofing insurance claim service and repair.
-If your roof suffered from damages in Douglasville, GA, make sure you’re getting the exact amount your insurer promised you.
-Work with us at 404-309-8035 today!
+If your roof suffered from damages, make sure you’re getting the exact amount your insurer promised you.
+Work with us today!